Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 The viewing gallery was cleared, and the chamber’s privacy systems were activated, sealing the chamber off from all outside observation.
 Only the sitting members and the officers of the chamber remained now.

 "Very well, Ambassador," the chairman said.
-"Please, let’s hear your plan…"
+"Please, let’s hear your plan..."

 ___